alanghar/jumpcloud/readme.txt

 *** Test Design ***

 The tests are grouped into 5 categories and defined in respective classes/files:
 - JobID behavior
     Makes requests with various types of job ID strings.
 Because the server generates its own job IDs, these variations aren't as extensive as the passwords themselves.
 These tests are mostly ensuring the server gracefully rejects invalid Job IDs.
+There is also a test that submits a password once and retrieves its hash multiple times.

 - Password behavior
     Tests with various types of passwords.
 Also verifies that multiple concurrent requests can be processed